Wenying-Yu-Lab/HOLTEP-CPU/README.md

     ```sh
     conda activate holtep
     ```
-  - Create a dirctory to save results (skip if it exists)
+  - Create a directory to save results (skip if it exists)
     ```sh
     mkdir predictions
     ```